NREL/HPC/docs/Documentation/Systems/Swift/index.md

 Access to Swift requires an NREL HPC account and permission to join an existing allocation.
 Please see the [System Access](https://www.nrel.gov/hpc/system-access.html) page for more information on accounts and allocations.

 #### For NREL Employees:
-Swift can be reached from the NREL VPN via ssh to swift.hpc.nrel.gov, swift-login-1.hpc.nrel.gov, or swift-login-2.hpc.nrel.gov.
+Swift can be reached from the NREL VPN via ssh to swift.hpc.nrel.gov or swift-login-1.hpc.nrel.gov.

 #### For External Collaborators:
 There are currently no external-facing login nodes for Swift.
 There are two options to connect: